Inner work is the very core and foundation of the spiritual path.

 One level deeper is inner child work, a form of inner work that involves examining your childhood wounds, fears, and beliefs.

-- Feeling Safe: 25 Signs You Have a Wounded Inner Child
+- 25 Signs You Have a Wounded Inner Child (article)

-- Inner Child Work: 4 Healing Techniques to Rediscover Your Original Innocence
+- Inner Child Work: 5 Healing Techniques (article)

 3. Shadow Work

 We all know what lurks in the shadows.
-(Yes, the spine-chilling stuff of nightmares.)
+(Yes, the spine-chilling stuff of nightmares, and also the heartbreaking stuff of tragedies.)

 Shadow work is the practice of exploring your inner demons.
 Within your shadow lurks everything that has been outlawed, deemed ‘taboo,’ ‘bad,’ ugly, and unacceptable by your parents and society.
 Your shadow self contains all that you are secretly ashamed about and disgusted by within yourself.